-This course is required for all students at the beginning of the program in Aix.
+This course emphasizing grammar review and cultural preparation is required for all students at the beginning of the program in Aix.
 The various sections of the Cours intensif are taught under the auspices of the Service Universitaire de Français Langue Etrangère (SUFLE) of Aix-Marseille Université.

-Cours intensif - Sciences Po students
+Cours intensif - Sciences Po and AMU students

-Sciences Po students typically will take a two-week intensive course.
+Students typically will take a two-week intensive course.
 They will be awarded 2 credits.